Ealenn/gira/README.md

 Available Commands:
-  branch      Create a new Git branch using Jira issue ID. configure   Configure Gira with Jira account and API token completion  Generate the autocompletion script for the specified shell help        Help about any command issue       Show details of the current issue linked to the current Git branch
+  branch      Create a new Git branch using Jira issue ID. config      Configure Gira with Jira account and API token completion  Generate the autocompletion script for the specified shell help        Help about any command issue       Show details of the current issue linked to the current Git branch